0 / 0

 • Write to an existing database table

-Select a connection, a schema, and an existing table.
+Select a connection.
+Depending on the selected connection, select a schema and an existing table, or select a catalog, a schema, and an existing table.
 The Output content section is populated with the columns of this table and you can map content to these columns.

 If a corresponding data asset doesn't exist in your project, it is created when you run the rule.

-For supported database types, see Supported connectors for data quality rules.
+For supported database types, see Supported connectors for curation and data quality.
 Schema and table names must follow this convention:

 • The first character for the name must be an alphabetic character.